ranjitm10/ranjitm10/README.md

 - 😄 I usually be a part of live convert.
 - 📫 How to reach me:📧 mohiteranjit10@gmail.com
 - ⚡ Fun fact: I love having new connections,and also I love to Travel and eating Food!
-- 💬 Ping Me about #Cloud, #DevOps, BigData Hadoop and anything you like...I'll try my best to help you.😊❤
+- 💬 Ping Me about #Cloud, #DevOps, #BigData Hadoop and anything you like.
+I'll try my best to help you.😊❤